CaptainDario/DaKanji-mobile/README.md

 The base link is defined as `dakanji://dakanji`.
 Adding a dictionary to the link will result in predictions opening in this dictionary.<br/>
 Example:
-> Setting the link to `dakanji://dakanji/jisho` will link open DaKanji.
+> Setting the link to `dakanji://dakanji/jisho` will open DaKanji.
-> All look ups made, will use jisho.org. <br/>
+> All look ups made, will than use jisho.org. <br/>
-> <a href="dakanji://dakanji/jisho"> click here to try it out (DaKanji needs to be installed) </a>
+> <a href="dakanji://dakanji/jisho"> click here to try it out (DaKanji v1.2+ needs to be installed) </a>

 For web dictionaries which are currently not supported, you can use the `dakanji://dakanji/URL/YOUR_URL_HERE` link.
 Just replace `YOUR_URL_HERE` with the search url of your dictionary and put `%X%` as a placeholder for the character to search.<br/>
 Example:
-> Linking to japandict.com with the search url: `https://www.japandict.com/%X%`
+> If you want to link to japandict.com with the search url: `https://www.japandict.com/%X%`
 > Setting the link to `dakanji://dakanji/URL/https://www/japandict.com/%X%` is all one needs to do.
-> <a href="dakanji://dakanji/URL/https://www/japandict.com/%X%"> click here to try it out (DaKanji needs to be installed) </a>
+> <a href="dakanji://dakanji/URL/https://www/japandict.com/%X%"> click here to try it out (DaKanji v1.2+ needs to be installed) </a>

 #### Android
-On android currently supported links are:
+Currently supported links are:
 * `dakanji://dakanji/jisho` (web)
 * `dakanji://dakanji/wadoku` (web)
 * `dakanji://dakanji/weblio` (web)